xoogware/okitten/README.md

 a Discord bot library for OCaml inspired by [serenity](https://github.com/serenity-rs/serenity).

 > [!WARNING]
+> While OKitten is pre-1.0, the API is VERY unstable.
+It WILL break when you update it.
+Good luck!

+> [!CAUTION]
 > This library is **NOT COMPLETE**!
 Even if it appears to work, please expect issues such as missed ratelimits and random disconnects.
 > XOOGWARE is not responsible for any issues such as token invalidations that come from using OKitten in its prerelease state.